 7 Ronnie Bell R&J, A3, S3, Friar Laurence, Confessional admonition Lines 1989-2039

 8 Anne Childress Tempest, A3, S3, Ariel, Lines 1629-60 Ariel's magic

 9 Tony Brown Sonnet 115 Love is a babe

 10 Dominic Dicaprio, R. Bell, Maggie Ariotti & Hamlet, A3, S4, Lines 2383-2498 Two's company & the 3rd is dead

 Get all the latest news, info on our Kids Doing Shakespeare program and special deals on tickets....

-The mission of the Syracuse Shakespeare Festival Corp., now doing business as Syracuse Shakespeare-In-The-Park, is to bring the beauty, poetry and language of Shakespeare to everyone in Central New York especially school-aged children.
+The mission of the Syracuse Shakespeare Festival Corp., now doing business as Syracuse Shakespeare-In-The-Park, is to bring the beauty, poetry and language of Shakespeare to everyone in Central New York especially school-aged children and seniors.
 We also strive to attract visitors from outside the region to supplement and support the health of the CNY economy.

 SSITP is producing all of its Shakespeare plays in period costume only!
 When you want to see great Shakespeare set and costumed as closely as possible to how the Bard did, come see one of our Shakespeare shows

 We will achieve these goals by presenting high quality productions of Shakespeare plays in period costumes for our two outdoor shows in the Thornden Park Amphitheater in June and August each year.
 The public is invited to attend the shows for free and encouraged to make donations to ensure the high quality of future productions.